mercedes-benz/odxtools/README.md

-    list                Print a summary of automotive diagnostic files. browse              Interactively browse the content of automotive diagnostic files. snoop               Live decoding of a diagnostic session. find                Find & display services by hex-data, or name, can also decodes requests.
+    list                Print a summary of automotive diagnostic files. browse              Interactively browse the content of automotive diagnostic files. snoop               Live decoding of a diagnostic session. find                Find & display services by their name decode              Decode hex-data to service-name & optionally its parameters

 optional arguments:
   -h, --help            show this help message and exit